-As discussed in management's assertion, in 2021, Kinder Morgan changed the measurement method related to the Hazardous Materials Management sustainability metrics.
+As discussed in management's assertion, in 2022, Kinder Morgan updated the methodology related to the fresh water withdrawn intensity and fresh water withdrawn for hydrostatic integrity testing metrics.

 Based on our review, we are not aware of any material modifications that should be made to Kinder Morgan's management assertion in order for it to be fairly stated.